-3. Unique delicacies are prepared which are savoured together with all the family members and friends.
+3. Unique delicacies are prepared which are savored together with all the family members and friends.

 4. The Punjabis and Sikhs prefer chanting the Guru Granth Sahib and meditate before the fire.

-7. The new configuration lessens the ferocity of winter, and brings warmth to earth.
+7. The new configuration lessens the ferocity of winter and brings warmth to the earth.
 It is to ward off the bitter chill of the month of January that people light bonfires, dance around it in a mood of bonhomie and celebrate Lohri.

 9. They pray for prosperity even as they make offerings of til (gingelly), moongphali (peanuts) and chirwa (beaten rice) to the burning embers.